tidyverse/purrr/revdep/cran.md

 ## revdepcheck results

-We checked 1702 reverse dependencies (1701 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 2156 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 8 new problems
+ * We saw 6 new problems
- * We failed to check 30 packages
+ * We failed to check 7 packages

 Issues with CRAN packages are summarised below.